ImreAngelo/OAuth2.1-with-WebAuthn/README.md

 ## TODO
 - [ ] Clean up authorization server frontend/backend structure
+- [ ] Move services into their own repositories and use submodules
-  - [ ] Use SSR to send WebAuthn login options with the initial page load
+- [ ] Use docker secrets instead of environment
+- [ ] Enable mTLS between services